SJSUFall2019-CMPE272/Virtual-Yoga-Trainer/README.md

 [React Native](https://facebook.github.io/react-native/) - React Native is a framework for building native apps using React.
 The advantage of using React Native is that same codebase can be used for Android, IOS and other platforms.
 So a single application is only required to be written in Javascript using this framework which can be deployed across multiple platforms.

 ### Cloud Services

-Google Cloud : [Cloud Firestore](https://firebase.google.com/docs/firestore) - flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud Platform.
+[Cloud Firestore](https://firebase.google.com/docs/firestore) - flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud Platform.
 This database will be used to store user details, user preferences and user data.
 This data includes personal information, progress in app, app configurations etc. This is a cloud NoSQL database and can be accessed within the application via native SDKs.

 [Firebase authentication](https://firebase.google.com/docs/auth) - Users will be authenticated into the application using Google Firebase Authenticator.
 It supports authentication using passwords, phone numbers, popular federated identity providers like Google, Facebook and Twitter, and more.